kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 imperative whereas Deployments are declarative, so we recommend using Deployments through the [`rollout`](/docs/reference/generated/kubectl/kubectl-commands#rollout) command.

-While ReplicaSets can be used independently, today it's mainly used by [Deployments](/docs/concepts/workloads/controllers/deployment/) as a mechanism to orchestrate pod creation, deletion and updates.
+While ReplicaSets can be used independently, it could also be used by other resources.
+For example, [Deployments](/docs/concepts/workloads/controllers/deployment/) use them as a mechanism to orchestrate pod creation, deletion and updates.
 When you use Deployments you don't have to worry about managing the ReplicaSets that they create.
 Deployments own and manage their ReplicaSets.